-Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and
+Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and trade-offs

-61) To increase fuel efficiency, automobile manufacturers make cars small and light.
+64) To increase fuel efficiency, automobile manufacturers make cars small and light.
 Large cars absorb more of the impact of an accident than small cars but yield lower fuel efficiency.
 These facts suggest that a negative relationship exists between safety and fuel efficiency.